Lyndogwin/Poli/README.md

 - request js

 ## Environment variables
-The environment varibales for the application must be defined in a .env file at the top of the directory.
+The environment variables for the application must be defined in a .env file at the top of the directory.

 ## Caveats